zengbing15/lumos_doc/docs/tutorials/nftglue.md

 The following prerequisites apply for this example:

 - The CKB node is running on DEV chain.
+For more information, see [Install a CKB Node](../preparation/installckb).
+- The account to deploy the NFT script is created with enough CKB capacity (33613.0 CKB).

 ## Deploy the NFT Script on DEV Chain